10 Jul Old World Words

 Definition of toothsome

-1agreeable, attractive: toothsome blonde
+1: agreeable, attractive: a toothsome blonde

 2: of palatable flavor and pleasing texture : DELICIOUS crisp toothsome fried chicken